 1922 Worth Mitten

-1922 Worth Mitten bicycle
+1922 Worth Mitten bicycle, built for Vic

-Worth Mitten, from Davenport, Iowa, was a small production bike builder who supplied a few great cyclists of his era.
 The couple dozen bikes that he built were all well engineered for the rough roads of the time with long wheelbases and extremely raked forks.
 This redish-brown color was a Mitten trademark, and all known bikes have this enamel finish.

 1913 Worth Mitten Bio